ukyoda/RustStudyCode/README.md

 ## Overview

-This codes are rust code when I was studying Rust.
+These codes are what I made to learn Rust

 I referenced [Rust Programming Language 日本語](https://doc.rust-jp.rs/book-ja) to make these codes.